teraflik/ao-gcp-manage-instance/README.md

             ]
         }],

-        // Allow the instance to access cloud storage and logging.
         "serviceAccounts": [{
             "email": "default",
             "scopes": [
                 "https://www.googleapis.com/auth/devstorage.read_write"
             ]
         }],

-        // Metadata is readable from the instance and allows you to
-        // pass configuration from deployment scripts to instances.
         "metadata": {
             "items": [{
-                // Startup script is automatically executed by the
-                // instance upon startup.
                 "key": "startup-script",
                 "value": "cd ~ && touch mast_file"
             }, {